gullerya/data-tier/docs/lifecycle.md

 ### A. Ties (model) changes

-When a new tie is added or an existing tie's model is being changed, in both cases one thing happens: `data-tier` looks up for any relevant views and updates them accordingly.
+When a new tie is added or an existing tie's model is changed, in both cases one thing happens: `data-tier` looks up for any relevant views and updates them accordingly.

 The lookup is performed on the internal data structures, it is very fast.